mikeizbicki/ucr-cs100/tutorials/TDD/README.md

 *** No errors detected
 ```

+The new tests passed however `BOOST_CHECK(tok_string(test_string3) == test_vector);` is not a good test.
+The reason for this is that it is testing too many things.
+Suppose newlines broke `tok_string` our
+test does will not tell us that.
+It will only tell us that newline or tabs broke our code.

 In summary:

   1. We wrote the test `string_tok_test` to specify what the requirements we wanted.
   2. Implemented the function `tok_string` to satisfy the test we made
   3. Refractored until `string_tok_test` was passed